metauni/metaboard/README.md

 ## Persistent Boards

 Any metaboard can be synced to a DataStore so that it retains its contents across server restarts.
-To enable persistence for a board, create a `StringValue` under the board called "PersistId" and set it it to the subkey used to store the board contents (the DataStore key will be something like "metaboard.subkey").
+To enable persistence for a board, create an `IntValue` under the board called "PersistId" and set it it to the subkey used to store the board contents.

 ## TODO
 - [x] Fix line intersection algorithm (tends to not recognise intersection with long lines)